 I don’t know if I feel particularly like an expat.
 My daily life is as if I were Mexican; my job, my family; my husband is Mexican, my daughter is Mexican (actually, she has dual nationality so she’s British too; she got her British passport last year, which you can read about in How to apply for your child's first UK passport from abroad ) so the only non-Mexican is me.
 I don’t really know other foreigners here.
 Sometimes I forget I’m foreign and have an accent.

 |In the centre of Querétaro, where we live now.|

 Mostly it’s impossible to forget, though; I do stand out here.
 Especially now I’m bringing my daughter up to be bilingual and I’ve got into the habit of always speaking to her in English.
 Wherever we happen to be, no matter who we’re with and whether she replies to me in English or Spanish, I always talk to her in English.
 Which may be a little odd and incongruous at times, but that’s become my normal.
 I’ve got used to being an outsider on the inside of a strange culture.

 Maybe I’ve even become comfortable with my own strangeness.

 If you enjoyed this post, please share it and feel free to leave a comment below, I’d love to hear from you!

-Don’t miss out on the next installment of the series, I have some truly wonderful posts by some amazing contributors coming up over the next few months.
+Don’t miss out on the next installment of the series, "The Wrong Coat" by Liberty from Liberty on the Lighter Side I have some truly wonderful posts by some amazing contributors coming up over the next few months.
 I was fascinated to read about each of their experiences and points of view (and a little bit in awe of their beautiful writing) and I’m sure you’ll love them too.
 You can sign up below to get these posts delivered straight to your inbox as part of my monthly newsletter so you don’t miss them.